KKBOX/OpenAPI-JavaScript/README.md

 # KKBOX Open API Developer SDK for JavaScript

 [![npm (scoped)](https://img.shields.io/npm/v/@kkbox/kkbox-js-sdk.svg)](https://www.npmjs.com/package/@kkbox/kkbox-js-sdk)
 [![Build Status](https://travis-ci.org/KKBOX/OpenAPI-JavaScript.svg?branch=master)](https://travis-ci.org/KKBOX/OpenAPI-JavaScript)
 [![License Apache](https://img.shields.io/badge/license-Apache-green.svg?style=flat)](https://raw.githubusercontent.com/KKBOX/OpenAPI-ObjectiveC/blob/master/LICENSE)

-The SDK for accessing various metadata of KKBOX tracks, albums, artists, playlists and stations.
+The SDK helps to access various metadata from KKBOX, including tracks, albums, artists, playlists and stations.

-### npm install
+### Install Using npm

+You can install the SDK using [npm](https://www.npmjs.com) by running

 ```
 npm install @kkbox/kkbox-js-sdk
 ```

-### Source Install
+### Install from Source Code

+Download the SDK and then input the following command under command line

 ```
 npm install
 ```

-### Build SDK
+### Build

 ```
 npm run build
 ```

 ### Test

-For testing, you should first browse [https://developer.kkbox.com/](https://developer.kkbox.com/) and create an developer account, then create an app to get client id and client secret for that account.
+To test or start using the SDK, a valid client ID and client secret are required.
+Please visit [https://developer.kkbox.com/](https://developer.kkbox.com/), create a new developer account, and obtain the client ID and client secret of your app.

-Then, create a file name `client_secrets.json`, put it in the `test` directory and write the client id and client secret in it.
-The content will be like:
+Then, create a file named `client_secrets.json`, put it into the `test` directory, and fill your client ID and client secret into it.
+It may look like

 ```
 {